|

 - referring to

-characteristics or group of chromosomes inherited
+characteristics or groups of chromosomes inherited

 through the process of sexual reproduction i.e.